Developing the "Google Maps" of Federal AcquisitionMarch 2017

 "We must develop a closer relationship between the government, the product and service developers, and the warfighters."

-MITRE sees ACQUIRE both as a platform to share our knowledge and as a technology demonstrator.
+MITRE sees AiDA both as a platform to share our knowledge and as a technology demonstrator.
 Ultimately, the goal is to inspire federal agencies to rethink the way they integrate new systems and services into their operations.
-Modigliani and Chang demonstrated the prototype to several agencies who are eager to get ACQUIRE into the hands of acquisition professionals as soon as possible.
+Modigliani and Chang demonstrated the prototype to several agencies who are eager to get AiDA into the hands of acquisition professionals as soon as possible.

 Modigliani says, "We're not here to sell a tool, but to show how federal acquisition can operate in the Digital Age."